namick/obfuscate_id/README.md

 ## Features

 * Extreemly simple.
 A single line of code in the model turns it on.
+* Transforms normal seqential ids into random-looking ten digit numerical strings.
+* Gently masks resource ids while retaining a cleaner look than using an encrypted hash.
 * No migrations or database changes are needed.
 The record is still stored in the database with its original id.
-* Creates a random looking integer which hides the id but still looks cleaner than a using an encrypted hash.
 * Fast, no heavy calculation.